Perl/PPCs/rfcs/rfc00XX.md

 Perl to start providing "smart" documentation that reads the code in addition to POD.

+We could also determine a syntax as importing as a different name.
+This should be safe because they're lexical imports.

 ## Rejected Ideas

 This was part of larger "AMORES" pre-RFC to improve the overall state of